wangml999/chess_zero/README.md

 ```shell
 ./chess_r -m1 [model number1] -m2 [model number2] -n 100 -s
 ```
-  this can be to evaluate two networks and plays 400 games without displaying board of each step.
+  this is to evaluate two models by playing 100 games and showing the winners and some other stats.

 * play with human
 ```shell